mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 are present in the `TxSummary` in order to convince the device that this is really the case, and the host computer is not just withholding evidence in order to manipulate the logic in the device.

+**Note**: In the final draft, we decided to include a 32-byte merlin digest of the input rules in the TxSummary, rather than just a flag.
+This allows that if in the future we decide that the device needs visibility into the input rules, we can add this without a breaking change to the consensus enclave.
+However, in the decision tree for the device, the device does not actually check this digest against anything, it simply checks if this digest is present to infer whether this input has input rules.

 # Drawbacks
 [drawbacks]: #drawbacks